ottery-app/oui/README.md

 npm install @material-ui/core --save
 ```
 Possible issues:
-1. make sure you have no node modules installed in oui.
-These should be in your main aplication.
+* Ensure you have no node modules installed in oui.
+These should be in your main application.

 # Components
 <p>
 All components are handled based on their global styles.
 These can be found in oui/styles.
-They are a list of const exports that are used in the generation of the styled react. <a href="#styles">These</a> can be edited at the users leasure in order to make a more stylized ui.
+They are a list of const exports that are used in the generation of the styled react. <a href="#styles">These</a> can be edited at the users leisure in order to make a more stylized UI.
 </p>
 <p>
-components can be imported in two different ways.
+Components can be imported in two different ways.
 The first is through accessing the index.js exports or by going directly to the component root.
 Both do the same thing.
 However it's always nice to know the options :)
 </p>

 For example: